Genesis 3:19. By the sweat of your brow, you shall eat bread. Here’s the significance for us today.

-It’s unimaginable to realize the intensity of Christ’s prayer to His Father just prior to his arrest.
-And I don’t like talking about it in technical terms but the agony He felt is the only time this Greek word is used in the New Testament.
+It’s unimaginable to realize the intensity of Christ’s prayer to His Father just before his arrest.
+And I don’t like talking about it in technical terms, but the agony He felt is the only time this Greek word is used in the New Testament.
 This precise description of drops of sweat falling to the ground refers us back to “the sweat of your face shalt you eat bread, till you return to the ground.”
 Remember, during the prayer, the disciples fell asleep.
-This description is inspired by revelation.
-The Second Adam literally took on Himself all the sin, curses, and agony that the first adam, and all the subsequent adams (all human beings) have committed and the agony they’ve brought upon themselves.
+Revelation inspired this description.
+The Second Adam took on Himself all the sin, curses, and agony that the first adam and all the subsequent adams (all human beings) have committed and the agony they’ve brought upon themselves.

 Christ has redeemed us from the Agony of Humankind.
-We no longer have to fight the struggle of anguish, the struggle that the Serpent’s bruising of humanity entails.
+We no longer have to fight the struggle of anguish, the conflict that the Serpent’s bruising of humanity entails.
 We still have to fight the good fight of faith and resist the Serpent.
-That’s a positive fight, we are NOT of this world, we have God to back us up and a glorious goal.
+That’s a positive fight; we are NOT of this world, we have God to back us up and a noble goal.